bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bers.md

 7. He wrote the book  Theory of pseudo-uniform mappings.
 8. He discovered the Bers slice theorem in 1971, a breakthrough result in the field of low-dimensional topology.

-Born 23 May1914, Riga, Russia (now Latvia).
+Born 23 May 1914, Riga, Russia (now Latvia).
 Died 29 October 1993, New Rochelle, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bers/)